Michael Fordham: Career

 On completing his medical qualification in 1932, Fordham's first post was as a House Officer (Junior Medical Officer) at Long Grove Mental Hospital in Epsom, Surrey.
 The following year he began to read Jung's writings.
 In 1934 he was appointed as a registrar in Child Psychiatry, London Child Guidance Clinic.
 The same year he entered into a personal analysis with H. G. Baynes and visited Zurich to meet Jung, intending to train with him.
 He was disappointed in this quest and returned to London.
-In 1935 he began a year as a General Practitioner in Barking, Essex and terminated his analysis with Baynes and switched to the Jung-trained, Hilde Kirsch, married to another Jungian, James Kirsch, the couple having moved to England to escape Nazi Germany.
+In 1935 he began a year as a General Practitioner in Barking, Essex, and terminated his analysis with Baynes and switched to the Jung-trained Hildegard Kirsch, married to another Jungian, James Kirsch, the couple having moved to England to escape Nazi Germany.
 Also in 1936, he took up a part-time consultant's post at a Child Guidance clinic in Nottingham, in the Midlands.
-At the out-break of the Second world war, he remained in Nottingham, and his marriage came to an end by 1940.
-Also in 1940, his analyst Hildegard Kirsch, emigrated to the United States.
+At the out-break of the Second World War, he remained in Nottingham, and his marriage came to an end by 1940.
+Also in 1940, his analyst, Hildegard Kirsch, emigrated to the United States.

 In 1942 a new phase of his life began.
 He married his second wife, and was appointed consultant psychiatrist to evacuated children in the Nottingham area.
-In 1943 his long-time mentor and friend, Peter Baynes, died.
+In 1943 his long-time mentor and friend H. G. Baynes died.
 In 1945 he became a co-editor of English translation of C. G. Jung's Collected Works for the publishing houses of Routledge & Kegan Paul and Princeton University Press.
 Later that year, he became a co-founder with seven colleagues, of the Society of Analytical Psychology – SAP – in London.
 In the 1970s he would also finally establish a separate Jungian training for analysts wishing to specialise in work with children and adolescents.

 With the move back to the capital, he took up the post of Consultant to the Child Guidance Clinic at the West End Hospital for Nervous Diseases.
 In 1947 he obtained the Degree of MD.
 He continued the monumental work of editing Jung's then published works that eventually grew to 20 volumes, and kept up a correspondence with Jung, sometimes needing to be extremely diplomatic in tackling 'inconsistencies'.

 Throughout the next decades he ran a private analytic practice and had a role in the Tavistock Clinic teaching trainees involved in baby observations.
 He lectured and wrote papers and books.
 With his wife he played a pivotal role in training the next generation of Jungian analysts and making major theoretical contributions.
 In 1971 he was honoured by becoming a Founder Fellow of the Royal College of Psychiatrists.